Alexis Thompson

-Alexis Thompson (May 20, 1911 – December 20, 1954) was an owner of the National Football League's Philadelphia Eagles, Pittsburgh Steelers, and Philadelphia-Pittsburgh Steagles.
+Alexis Thompson (May 20, 1911 – December 20, 1954) was an owner of the National Football League (NFL)'s Philadelphia Eagles, Pittsburgh Steelers, and Philadelphia-Pittsburgh Steagles.
 Prior to his executive career, he was a field hockey player who competed in the 1936 Summer Olympics for the United States team, which was eliminated in the group stage of the Olympic tournament.
 He played one match as forward.

 Thompson was born in Chicago, Illinois.
 A graduate of Yale University, he was the grandson of the founder of Republic Iron and Steel, also named Alexis Thompson, and son of David Thompson.
 When David died in March 1929, the younger Alexis inherited $6 million.
 A U.S. Army corporal, Thompson was an entrepreneur who made millions more selling eye care products.